 - Organize your thoughts from broad to specific (as described in the section “What should I include in the Introduction” above).

 - BONUS TIP #1: Like any other type of writing, start your Introduction with an active hook.
 Writing a summary of your findings shouldn’t be boring.
 In fact, a dull start will make your readers stop long before they get to the good stuff—your results and discussion!
 So how do you make an exciting hook?
 Think about techniques in creative nonfiction like starting with a provoking anecdote, quote or striking piece of empirical data.
 You’re telling a story, after all, so make it enjoyable!

 - BONUS TIP #2: As one author, reviewer, and editor once stated, your Introduction should avoid using phrases like “novel,” “first ever,” and “paradigm-changing.”
 Your project might not be paradigm-shifting (few studies truly are); however, if your idea isn’t novel in the first instance, then should you be writing the paper now?
 If you don’t feel like your research would make a meaningful contribution to current knowledge, then you might want to consider conducting further research before approaching the drafting table.

-And keep in mind that receiving paper editing services for your manuscript before submission to journals greatly increases your chances of publication.
+And keep in mind that receiving English proofreading and paper editing services for your manuscript before submission to journals greatly increases your chances of publication.
 Wordvice provides high-quality professional editing for all types of academic documents and includes a free certificate of editing.